 Congratulations - You've made it to level 2!
 You used your judgement, guided by the four questions, to select a short list of ideas from your brainstorming activity.
 Or you used your judgement to determine that the "great opportunity" your board chair just called you about actually warrants further consideration.
 What now?
 Welcome to level 2: feasibility screening.
-It'll probably be easier if you have the screening worksheet in front of you for reference, as I walk you through it.
+It'll probably be easier if you have the "Enterprise Assessment" tool in front of you for reference, as I walk you through it.
 Download it here.

 While the level 2 assessment still relies heavily on your own judgement, it does force more discipline on the decision-making process by requiring numeric ratings of more specific questions.
 I would also strongly encourage you to bring any readily-available information you have to this rating process, and to work through it as a team effort.
 Whether you get the ratings exactly right is beside the point; what's important is the focused attention and shared understanding that the process triggers.
 And the level 2 assessment helps to flag issues of concern or missing information, which in turn can help to focus the next step of the process: testing.